nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 * `offset`: the exact same `offset` value as used in *Load Transaction* syscall.
 * `index`: an index value denoting the index of inputs to read.
 * `source`: a flag denoting the source of inputs to locate, possible values include:
-    + 0: current input, in this case `index` value would be ignored since there's only one current input.
     + 1: inputs.
     + 2: outputs, note this is here to maintain compatibility of `source` flag, when this value is used in *Load Input By Field* syscall, the syscall would always return `2` since output doesn't have any input fields.
     + 3: deps, when this value is used, the syscall will also always return `2` since dep doesn't have input fields.